Unity-SeungwooLee/HiddenGeometryRemoval/README.md

 ## Best Practices

 1. **Always Enable Mesh Merging**: To properly remove internal geometry, keep the "Merge Meshes" option enabled
-2. **Camera Distance**: Set it larger than your object's maximum dimension
+2. **Camera Distance**: Leave Auto Distance enabled unless you have a reason not to.
+If you turn it off, set the distance larger than your object's maximum dimension, or the cameras will end up inside the mesh
 3. **Number of Cameras**: Start with default values and increase if needed
 4. **Precision Mode**: Use 'High' for final processing, 'Low' for testing
 5. **Backup**: Always save your file before processing large models